dagger/dagger/docs/guides/concepts/1244-docker.md

 ```cue file=../../tests/guides/docker/pull.cue
 ```

+When pulling images from the official Docker Hub registry (`docker.io`), you can set the `DOCKERHUB_AUTH_USER` and `DOCKERHUB_AUTH_SECRET` environment variables to authenticate.
+This will help fix docker hub rate limit issues when pulling images unauthenticated.

 ### `docker.#Set`

 The image metadata (i.e., [image config](https://github.com/dagger/dagger/blob/main/pkg/dagger.io/dagger/core/image.cue)) can be changed with the `docker.#Set` action.
 It takes an `#Image` as input, configurations to change, and outputs a new image with the changed metadata.
 The files in the image (`dagger.#FS`) are untouched.